Chicken Parmesan with Linguine

 Instructions

-• If you're preparing fresh linguine, you'll want to make and roll the pasta first, then allow it to hang dry until ready to use in step #6.
+• If you're preparing fresh linguine, you'll want to make and roll the pasta first, then allow it to hang dry until ready to use.

-Place the plum tomatoes in a large bowl and crush with your hand.
+• Place the plum tomatoes in a large bowl and crush with your hand.
+(Alternately, you may use half canned crushed tomatoes and half petite diced tomatoes for about the same consistency.)

-• On a large plate, mix together flour, seasoned salt, and black pepper.
+• On a large plate, mix together the all-purpose flour, seasoned salt, and freshly ground black pepper.
 Dredge chicken in the flour mixture.

 • Heat oil and butter in a large cast-iron skillet or shallow Dutch oven on medium heat.
 Cook chicken until golden brown, approximately 4-5 minutes on each side.
 Depending on the size of the chicken, you may need to do this in multiple steps.
 Place chicken on a plate or tray and cover to keep warm.